Before the day

 Choose a look for your moment poster.

 Pick a visual style and colour mood.
-Your name and story will be turned into a prompt you can use in Gemini or ChatGPT to generate a readable poster for class.
+Your name and story will be turned into a prompt you can copy into a poster or image-generation tool of your choice.

 Poster style